Administrative Policies and Procedures Manual - Policy 7780: Use of University Vehicles

 2.2.
 Vehicles Purchased by and Leased or Donated to Departments

-Departments may purchase vehicles for departmental use with funds from contracts, grants, or other funding sources subject to the New Mexico State Purchasing Act, University policies, and contract or grant restrictions.
-All main campus, Health Sciences Center, and UNM Hospital vehicles purchased by and leased or donated to a department must be checked in through the Automotive Center.
+Departments may purchase vehicles for departmental use with funds from contracts, grants, or other funding sources subject to the State Procurement Code, University policies, and contract or grant restrictions.
+All main campus, Health Sciences Center, and UNM Hospitals vehicles purchased by and leased or donated to a department must be checked in through the Automotive Center.
 Purchase orders must specify to the vendor that the vehicle is to be shipped directly to the Automotive Center.
 This is critical for inventory accuracy, placement of UNM vehicle decals, safety inspection, and insurance.
 UNM branch campuses must notify the Automotive Center when vehicles are purchased by and leased or donated to the campuses as soon as they are acquired.
 New vehicles with the capacity to carry more than ten (10) people that are purchased to primarily transport children between K-12 must meet all of the minimum federal safety requirements applicable to school buses.

 2.2.1.
 Insurance Coverage